aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 php -i
 ```

-Another way to get the same result is via:
+Another way to get the same result is by executing php code inline:

 ```bash
 php -r "phpinfo();"
 ```

-Run the following to only list the installed PHP extensions for the active PHP version:
+Run the following to list the installed PHP extensions for the active PHP version:

 ```bash
 php -m